mrlorentx/.github/profile/README.md

 # 👋

+## Currently
-Currently - Staff Engineer | Backend Platform
+### Staff Engineer | Backend Platform
 Focused on stability, standardization, and developer productivity.
+Mainly constructing solid LLM Platforms as of lately.

 ---